 - be proactive in generating solutions,

 - do better forecasts.

-The moment you’ll figure out how the whole supply chain processes look like you’ll manage to pinpoint areas that can be optimized.
+The moment you’ll figure out how the whole supply chain processes look like you’ll manage to pinpoint areas that can be optimised.

-This will allow you to analyze, predict, and respond to unexpected events, and come up with solutions.
+This will allow you to analyse, predict, and respond to unexpected events, and come up with solutions.

-This will translate into a cost reduction for labor and materials.
+This will translate into a cost reduction for labour and materials.

-While cutting costs, this means you’ve optimized your cash-flows as well and managed to boost your efficiency.
+While cutting costs, this means you’ve optimised your cash-flows as well and managed to boost your efficiency.

-From stock management to shipment and delivery, real-time robust data will help you highlight areas to focus on from the optimization perspective.
+From stock management to shipment and delivery, real-time robust data will help you highlight areas to focus on from the optimisation perspective.